Small Area Studies

 Study Objectives: Evaluate intersections and approaches for potential safety and operational improvements for present day and future access to commercial uses along VA 42 for buggy and bicycle travel.

-Study Timeline: Conclusion in Fall 2018.
+Study Timeline: Concluded in October 2018.

 Bridgewater's Main Street Small Area Study Finished